 A good nightâ€™s sleep means more than a quality mattress and pillow.
-This winter, wrap up in luxurious linen and create an inviting bedroom with a neutral environment and loads of textures to ensure you wake up refreshed and ready to take on the day.
+Wrap up in luxurious linen and create an inviting bedroom with a neutral environment and loads of textures to ensure you wake up refreshed and ready to take on the day.

 The importance of decent sleep can not be overstated.
 Not only is it vital to our everyday vitality and wellness, itâ€™s also essential for our long-term health. â€śGood quality sleep is where most of our bodiesâ€™ growth, healing and physical restoration occurs,â€ť explains Sleepyhead marketing manager, Felicity Turner. â€śWhen you get anything less than seven hours of quality sleep, your body produces a chemical (amyloid beta) that is known to be connected to the development of Alzheimerâ€™s.â€ť

 The first step to ensuring you wake up feeling rested is having the right mattress.
 The role of a mattress is to provide a comfortable sleeping environment that eliminates pressure points and supports the body so it can maintain proper spinal alignment, leaving the muscles relaxed and restored. â€śYou canâ€™t experience REM (rapid-eye movement) sleep if youâ€™re on an uncomfy surface,â€ť Turner points out. â€śYouâ€™ll be constantly in motion, tossing and turning.â€ť